olwmc/Graveyard/README.md

 # Random projects and code for me to store

 ### (Almost) Working chip8 emulator
 A chip8 emulator that I stopped working on after about a day and a half.
-Might continue more later.

 Used this as a way to learn some more parsing techniques, not really as a full project.